ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 In the event of a system outage or downtime MCAS can be configured with a Default Behaviour.

-#### Design Considerations

 This is a deployment wide setting which can be configured to either prevent users from accessing an app if normal policy cannot be enforced, or to provide unrestricted access if this occurs.

-#### Design Decisions

-The tables below describe the Default Behaviour design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.
+Table 90 Default Behaviour Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---